Klortho/d3-flextree/README.md

 </script>
 ```

-## Overview

-Computing the layout of a tree data structure involves two steps: first,
-create a *hierarchy* from the data, and second, invoke the layout function.

 When creating the hierarchy, the library uses the `children` accessor
 function to determine the children of a data node.
 When the layout is
 computed, two other accessor functions are used: `nodeSize` (to get the